devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 ```

 So it means that `%c` expects an `int` but we put a `char` there.
 However,
-since an integer promotion is applied on arguments of
+since an integer promotion is applied on non-fixed arguments of
 #module variable-argument-functions.md variadic functions,
 `c` is converted to an `int` **before** it is used as an argument to `printf`.
 Note that on a 64-bit x86 platform, this conversion means no extra code as the